fast-programmer/outboxer/README.md

 See the generated: `spec/bin/outboxer_publisher`

-# 📈 Web Dashboard
+# 📈 Monitoring

-Monitor publishers and messages with the lightweight built-in UI.
+Monitor publishers and messages with the built-in web UI.

 **Rails**